celynw/ha-addons/README.md

 Use the following URL to add this repository: https://github.com/celynw/ha-addons

-## Add-ons provided by this repository
+## Addons provided by this repository

 ✓ [Navidrome](navidrome/): Modern Music Server and Streamer compatible with Subsonic/Airsonic